elldritch/haskell-for-working-programmers/README.md

 Writing quick scripts like this can be useful for small, one-off programs.
 However, most of the time you'll want to set up a properly built project using `cabal`.

 Why?
 Because `ghc` is a compiler, not a build tool.
 Once you start building programs that bring in other modules (e.g. by importing dependencies), you'll need to manually configure `ghc`'s flags so it knows where to look for the code for those modules.
-This quickly becomes an annoying, tedious, unmanageable mess.
+This quickly becomes an annoying, tedious, and unmanageable mess.

 `cabal` handles invoking `ghc` for us.
 All we need to do is set up a project in a structure that `cabal` understands, and it will handle the rest.
 If you're familiar with other compiled languages, some analogies here are: